-- 1. Check the entire workflow and test set-up to look for any user errors, then repeat the test e.g. have the right colour pipettes and solutions been used with the correct tubes? - 2.
-Ensure the positive and negative controls are inserted into the correct wells of your q16.
+1. Check the entire workflow and test set-up to look for any user errors, then repeat the test e.g., have the right colour pipettes and solutions been used with the correct tubes?

+2. Ensure the positive and negative controls are inserted into the correct wells of your q16.

-3. A component of the test may have 'gone off' due to handing errors, incorrect storage or exceeding the shelf life.
+3. A component of the test may have "gone off" due to handing errors, incorrect storage or exceeding the shelf life.
 When you open a new kit, run a simple test to show that changing the kit has solved the problem.
-Prepare a test which includes only the Positive Control, the Negative Control and one 'mock sample'.
-For the 'mock sample' add internal control template instead of any sample DNA.
-If the Positive Control works, the mock sample will now be called as a negative result.
+Prepare a test that includes only the Positive Control, the Negative Control and one "mock sample".
+For the 'mock sample', add internal control template instead of any sample DNA.
+If the Positive Control works, the mock sample will now be called a "negative result".